Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug when deploying mindcontrolled vehicle into a building permanently trasferred the control to the house which mindcontrolled it.
   - Currently doesn't work with superweapons attached to the deployed building or similiar logics.
 - SHP debris shadows now respect the `Shadow` tag.
+- Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.

 ## Vehicles